 While our focus is on helping improve death data, we also help improve birth data in countries where we work.

-The Data for Health initiative seeks to address this very issue and will work to improve public health data so that governments, aid organizations, and public health leaders are equipped with the tools and systems to collect and use data to prioritize health challenges, develop policies, deploy resources, and measure success.
+The Data for Health initiative seeks to address this very issue and works to improve public health data so that governments are equipped with the tools and systems to collect and use data to prioritize health challenges, develop policies, deploy resources, and measure success.

 Data for Health partners with low- and middle-income governments (both national and city-level) to strengthen their public health data and improve the way they use this information to make policy decisions and public health investments.

 Data for Health is an eight-year initiative.
 It has been co-funded by Bloomberg Philanthropies and the Australian government, and beginning in 2019 through a first-time partnership with the Bill & Melinda Gates Foundation.

 The initiative was started in 2015 as a four-year initiative and entered into a second phase in 2019 with expanded geographic reach and programmatic scope, including through the Global Grants Program, legal and regulatory reviews and cancer registries.